xLAva/JediAcademyLinux/README.md

 For the DK2 support I had to use the OculusSDK.
 The OpenHMD library just doesn't support all the features.
 It is still possible to build the game with OpenHMD support.
 Just follow the instructions in the Build.md file.
 The OculusSDK library is loaded during runtime and the game also works fine without the library.

-This version can also be played without any HMD device.
+This version can also be played without any Head Mounted Device.
 All HMD tweaks will be disabled and the game should behave like the original version.

 Before I started this project, I had a look at the rift support implementation from LeeN (mtbs3d forum).
 This helped me to get started.
 Thx LeeN.